WHAT IS EMERALD ASH BORER?

 What do I do if my ash tree on private property is infested?

 If you suspect you have an infested tree on your property, we recommend you contact a private tree contractor to inspect your tree; a list of contractors is located here.
-Contractors will typically inspect your tree for free.
+Contractors will typically inspect your tree for free and offer a quote for treatment or removal if deemed necessary.
 The City does not recommend one contractor over another and suggests residents use these criteria when selecting a contractor:

 - Contractor should be International Society of Arboriculture (ISA) Certified